Bowel Conditions and Symptoms

-If you have been diagnosed with bowel (faecal) incontinence, IBS, Colitis, Crohns, constipation or other bowel problems you can search the drop down menus below to find out more information about your specific condition or problem.
+If you have been diagnosed with bowel (faecal) incontinence, IBS, Colitis, Crohns, constipation or other bowel problems you can search the down menus below to find out more information about your specific condition or problem.
 If you have not been diagnosed by a health professional, the following questions about your symptoms should help you find the information you are looking for.

 - Do you find it difficult to have a bowel movement or have a bowel movement less than 3 times a week and have to strain

-- excessively or do not feel completely empty?
+- Excessively or do not feel completely empty?
 You may be constipated.

 - Do you pass watery or very loose stools more than 3 times in a day?
 You may have diarrhoea.

-- Do you have abdominal pain (in the lower left part of the abdomen) and a change in bowel habits (constipation or diarrhoea or alternating between both), with a mild fever and nausea and vomitting?
+- Do you have abdominal pain (in the lower left part of the abdomen) and a change in bowel habits (constipation or diarrhoea or alternating between both), with a mild fever and nausea and vomiting?
 These are symptoms of diverticular disease.

 - If you have diarrhoea, weight loss and abdominal pain, these could be signs of Crohn's Disease.